JamesDodd1/PhoneTranslate/README.md

 # Phone Text Translator

-The purpose of this application is designed to convert text between SMS slang and English.
+The purpose of this application is to convert text between SMS slang and English.

 ## Table of Contents